fedor-chervinskii/spermatozoids/README.md

 4. >>> setup

 5. You are good to go!
-Try pretrained models using "apply.m", or label your data using "label_centers.m" and "label_orientations.m" and then train model defined in "init_..." by running "train_detection.m"
+Try pretrained models using "apply(_path_to_your_image_)", or label your data using "label_centers.m" and "label_orientations.m" and then train model defined in "init_..." by running "train_detection.m"